Verification statuses

 A venue page can show a banner at the top when something important affects what to expect there:

-• NO KNOWN KARAOKE EVENTS.
-The venue is on the karaoke map, but right now we don't have any active recurring nights or upcoming events on file.
+- NO KNOWN KARAOKE NIGHTS.
+The venue is on the karaoke map, but right now we don't have any active recurring karaoke nights or upcoming events on file.
 The night may have ended, or it may have moved.

-A "series" is a weekly, biweekly, or monthly karaoke night attached to a venue.
-Series have their own status, and that status is what generates the Expected vs. Suspected label on the dates that show up on the map.
+A recurring karaoke night is a weekly, biweekly, or monthly karaoke night attached to a venue.
+It has its own status and schedule reliability, and those decide whether generated dates show up as Scheduled, Check first, or Unverified on the map.

-• Active.
-Events in this series have been confirmed recently.
-We generate upcoming dates from the schedule, and they show up as Expected.
+- Active, reliable schedule.
+Events in this recurring karaoke night have been confirmed recently, and the schedule is consistent.
+We generate upcoming dates from the schedule, and they show up as Scheduled.

-• Suspected.
-The series was active in the past, but no event in the recent rolling window has been confirmed.
-Future dates show up as Suspected until someone confirms one.
+- Unverified.
+The recurring karaoke night was active in the past, but no event in the recent rolling window has been confirmed.
+Future dates show up as Unverified until someone confirms one.

-• Ended.
-The series has stopped for good.
+- Ended.
+The recurring karaoke night has stopped for good.
 No upcoming dates are generated.

-If you spot a series listed as active that you know has ended (or the other way around), send an event report — that's how we keep this honest.
+If you spot a recurring karaoke night listed as active that you know has ended, or the other way around, open the event page and tap Report.
+That's how we keep this accurate.

 "Last verified" and "Last confirmed"